 Create generic OAuth connector that can support TwitterCompleted

 - Improve how multiple connectors for a single account are handled - In progress - right now testing it with next version of OAuth Connector.
-Related: #1010264: Need a way to associate to an existing account
+Related:

 - (Package existing friend efforts to a new module of its own to enable better import of friends from other networks)